xuyiyang0409/docs/Becoming_Core_Dev/Becoming_Core_Dev_v1.3.0.md

 #### Monitoring Merges

-As core developers gain the privilege of being able to approve or reject changes to the repository, they are also able to request that even already merged changes be escalated to NEO developers for further discussion, and potentially even be reverted prior to release.
+Core developers are able to approve or reject changes to the repository, they are also able to request that even already merged changes be escalated to NEO developers for further discussion, and potentially even be reverted prior to release.

 #### Issue Tracker